 inspectors on the inspection team are fit, proper, competent and effective, as required in law; and

-the team is composed of inspectors best suited for the inspection, and that they are effectively deployed so that the inspection is well-tailored to the school.
+the team is composed of inspectors best suited for the inspection, and that they are effectively deployed so that the inspection is well tailored to the school.

 Her Majesty's Inspectors (HMI), all of whom are on the permanent staff of Ofsted, also inspect some schools.